-At Katesgrove Primary, it is our intention to recognise the importance of Science in every aspect of daily life.
-Our aims are to fulfil the requirements of the National Curriculum for science; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of knowledge, skills and vocabulary and for the children to develop a love of science.
+At Katesgrove Primary School, it is our intention to recognise the importance of Science in every aspect of daily life.
+Our aims are to fulfil the requirements of the National Curriculum for science; providing a broad, balanced and ambitious curriculum; ensuring the progressive development of knowledge, skills and vocabulary and for the children to develop a love of science.

-The Scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world, and with developing skills associated with Science as a process of enquiry.
-Furthermore, we aim to inspire in pupils a curiosity and fascination about the natural and man-made world and a respect for the environment that will remain with them for the rest of their lives.
+The scientific area of learning is concerned with increasing pupils’ knowledge and understanding of our world and with developing skills associated with Science as a process of enquiry.
+Furthermore, we aim to inspire in pupils a sense of curiosity and fascination towards the natural world, as well as, a respect for the environment that will remain with them for the rest of their lives.

-The aims of teaching science in our school are to:
+The aims of teaching science to the children in our school are to:

-- Equip children to use themselves as starting points for learning about science, and to build on their enthusiasm and natural sense of wonder about the world.
+- Enable children to use themselves as starting points for learning about science in order to build on their enthusiasm and natural sense of wonder about the world.

-- Develop through practical work the skills of observation, prediction, investigation, interpretation, communication, questioning and hypothesizing, and increased use of precise measurement skills and ICT.
+- Develop through practical work the skills of: questioning, prediction, investigation, observation, recording and presenting data, interpretation and analysis of data and evaluation.